RULE # 1 LEAVE NO TRACE

 RULE # 2 RIDE SAFELY, RIDE RESPONSIBLY

-2.2 The helmet and the headlights and taillights are mandatory.
+2.2 Helmet and front+rear lights are mandatory.
 It is also a legal requirement to wear a reflective vest when riding at night

 The organisation strongly recommends you wear bright clothing during the event.